 other relevant supporting documentation such as from a recruitment company.

-Print advertisements for positions in the Perth metropolitan area and for
+Print advertisements for positions in regional Western Australia and for

 fly-in-fly-out or drive-in-drive-out positions must be advertised in Western Australian newspapers, for example